-- Improve understanding of concepts and methods for appropriate counter-factual impact evaluation and cost-effectiveness of TC and development projects and programmes;
+- Improve understanding of concepts and methods for appropriate counter-factual impact evaluation and cost-effectiveness of Development projects and programmes;

-- Help identify impact evaluation options that recognise budget, time and data constraints, and that best suit the needs of specific programs, countries and institutional context;
+- Help identify impact evaluation options that recognise budget, time and data constraints, and that best suit the needs of specific programmes, countries and institutional context;

-- Strengthen the technical capability to understand, interpret and identify the pros and cons of quantitative impact evaluations and costs-benefits analysis.
+- Strengthen the technical capability to understand, interpret and identify the pros and cons of quantitative impact evaluations (experimental and quasi-experimental design) qualitative impact evaluations and costs-benefits analysis.